 Eurobank has a formal, rigorous and transparent procedure for the appointment of new Directors to the Board that is carried out by the Nomination Committee.
-The current Nomination Committee consists of 4 non-executive Board members.
-Two of the members are independent while one representative of the HFSF has been appointed as member of the Nomination Committee in accordance with relevant contractual requirements.

-The Nomination Committee identifies and recommends, for the approval of the Board, where required candidates as members of the Board and satisfies itself that plans are in place related to the succession planning of key management personnel.
+The Nomination Committee identifies and recommends, for the approval of the Board, or the General Meeting, where required, candidates as members of the Board (including existing Board members at the conclusion of their specified term of office) and properly considers issues related to succession planning and in particular satisfies itself that plans are in place related to the succession planning of key management personnel.